 6 Things Bedrooms of Good Sleepers Have in Common

-A Thermostat Set to 65
+A thermostat set to 65

 “Quiet, dark, and cool has always been the rule for good sleep,” says James Maas, PhD, a consultant on sleep and performance and CEO of Sleep for Success.
 “We now know that 65 degrees Fahrenheit promotes the deepest and longest sleep.”
 Why: The hotter you are, the more likely it is that you're going have a lighter and shorter sleep.
 “You want a body temperature where neurons aren't firing intensely, and that happens when the hypothalamus, the temperature regulator in the brain, is cool,” he says.

 Messy clothes, work files all over the floor, books piled on chairs: A messy environment can be stressful—and your bedroom should be the opposite: comforting, says Maas.
 You want your room to be minimalist in design but also in appearance—so make sure to hang clothes and clean up before bed so that you’re calm (not overwhelmed) when your head hits the pillow.
-Here are more tricks to ban clutter from your bedroom.

 Think your room is dark?
 Double-check the air filter, humidifier, air conditioner, or the alarm clock for blinking lights.
 “People ask me to check out the environment of their bedrooms and when they turn off the lights, it’s like I've just entered the NASA control room,” says Maas.
 “Bedrooms are full of little lights—enough to disturb sleep even through closed eyelids.”
 Either unplug before bed, throw a towel over items like alarm clocks, or physically turn objects with blinking lights around so they don’t face you, he suggests.